ForetagInc/tanstack-db-surrealdb/README.md

 # TanstackDB SurrealDB Collections

-> Note: Please note this Software is Pre-release and not yet recommended for production use.
+> Note: Please note this Software is Pre-release pending testing and not yet recommended for production use.

 Add Offline / Local First Caching & Syncing to your SurrealDB app with TanstackDB and Loro (CRDTs).